akowalewCap/Assessment_test/README.md

 The API test automation framework uses the following technologies:

 - **Java**: The programming language chosen for test automation due to its widespread use, robustness, and integration capabilities with various test automation tools.
-- **TestNG**: A testing framework for Java that is used for organizing and executing tests.
-It provides useful features like test configuration, parallel execution, and test reports.
+- **JUnit**: The testing framework for Java used to organize and execute tests.
+JUnit is used to annotate test methods, handle test lifecycle, and generate reports.
 - **RestAssured**: A Java library for testing REST APIs.
 It simplifies the process of sending HTTP requests, validating responses, and performing assertions.
+- **Cucumber**: A tool for Behavior-Driven Development (BDD).
+It allows writing tests in a human-readable format using Gherkin syntax, which improves collaboration between developers, QA, and business stakeholders.
 - **Maven**: A build automation tool that is used to manage dependencies and build the project.
--

 ### 1.2.
 API Test Automation Approach

 The solution adopts the following approach:

 - **Automated API Tests**: The main goal is to automate API endpoint testing.
 The tests are designed to ensure that APIs function as expected.
+- **BDD with Cucumber**: The framework utilizes **Behavior-Driven Development (BDD)** through **Cucumber**.
+BDD enables writing tests in a human-readable format, using **Gherkin syntax**.
+This approach encourages collaboration between developers, QA teams, and stakeholders to define clear and understandable test scenarios.
 - **Assertions**: Responses from the API are validated using assertions on status codes, response bodies, headers, and JSON structure.

 ---

 ## 2. Architecture of the Test Automation Framework

 The architecture of the test automation framework is designed to be modular, scalable, and easy to extend.
-The key components of the framework are as follows:

 ### 2.1.
 Folder Structure